 For the first time in decades, researchers have identified a new medication that can successfully treat major depression.

 Despite the prevalence and severity of this condition, the current treatments are limited and often ineffective.
-Up to 30 percent of people with major depression are resistant to treatment.
+Up to

 Now, new research finds hope for treating major depression in an existing anticonvulsant drug called ezogabine.